mbforbes/website-3/README.md

 3. `_includes/series-top.njk`
 4. `_includes/series-bottom.njk`

+### Image sizes

+All social media has slightly different sizes.
+Going to just export to one size.
+And just exporting to widths for now.

+- `image`: 1200w --- used for social media previews and card layout thumbs (500w)
+- `coverImage`: 3840w --- 4k resolution width

 ## TODO

+### posts

+- [ ] finish typescript + ecs posts

+### new features

+todo: move stuff here

+### fixups

 - [ ] cover images: re-export so big enough!?
 - [ ] Have card layout hide horizontal scrollbar (see if fixes); freaks out when cards are initially flipping